How families are paying for college -- and why home prices could jump

 Air France announced last week that it will soon launch Joon, a new airline-inside-an-airline geared toward anyone born after 1980, which it described as "a lifestyle brand and a state of mind."

-Details about the new carrier are scant, but the airline did unveil the design for its flight attendant uniforms, complete with ankle pants and white sneakers as well as blazers with rolled up sleeves and polo shirts buttoned to the top button.
+Details about the new carrier are scant, but the airline did unveil the design for its flight attendant uniforms, complete with ankle pants, white sneakers, blazers with rolled up sleeves, and polo shirts buttoned to the top button.

 Yes, 40-year-olds will also be allowed on-board, a spokeswoman confirmed to CNNMoney.